CERTCC/Vultron/docs/topics/behavior_logic/index.md

 Behavior Trees can sometimes be wider than they are tall, so we sometimes display them in a horizontal orientation to save space.
-The semantics remain the same, but each nodes' children should be read top-to-bottom rather than left-to-right.
+The semantics remain the same, but each node's children should be read top-to-bottom rather than left-to-right.
 The same tree as above is shown below in horizontal form.